rChrisb/holbertonschool-shell/basics/README.md

 - What is the difference between the root directory and the home directory of the user root
 - What are the characteristics of hidden files and how to list them
 - What does the command cd - do
+- What do the commands ls, less, file do
+- How do you use options and arguments with commands
+- Understand the ls long format and how to display it
+- A Guided Tour
+- What does the ln command do
+- What do you find in the most common/important directories
+- What is a symbolic link
+- What is a hard link
+- What is the difference between a hard link and a symbolic link

 ## <p align=center >`Resources`</p>
 Read or watch: